History

 2010

-Richard C. Blum Hall is unveiled, creating a new home for the Blum Center for Developing Economies, a four-year effort to find innovative solutions to global poverty.
+Richard C. Blum Hall is unveiled, creating a new home for the Blum Center for Developing Economies that was established to seek innovative solutions to global poverty.

 2011